auroranil/Chat/README.md

 ## DONE:
 * Caching
   * Store session locally (using shared preferences with flag Context.MODE_PRIVATE)
   * Resume session automatically when remember me checkbox is checked and user returns to app
 * Rooms
   * Public rooms (display a list of rooms to join, and a edittext and button to host a room)
 * Menu
   * Tabs in MenuActivity to display which fragment the user is on (rooms or friends)
 * Database
   * Friends list structure in database
 * User
   * User profile (username, status, joined date, last active date, is online)
 * Friends
   * Ability to add (via requests and accepting requests) and remove friends
   * Show friends in listview by fetching it from database and storing them in an adapter

 ## TODO:
 * Friends
   * Show friend requests within the same listview
   * Private message chat to a single friend
   * Block list
 * Delete access
   * Ability to delete room
   * Ability to delete account
 * Caching
   * Messages
   * Rooms
   * Friends
 * Communication
   * Replace API HTTP POST requests with RESTful API requests
   * Create a class that abstracts code dealing with JSON with AsyncTask
+  * Ensure message delivery
 * Rooms
   * Private rooms (request to join, join with password)
   * Able to search a room
   * Vote rooms
 * Chat
   * Show where people have read up to (like in google+ hangouts)
 * Web
   * Replicate android features onto the web application
 * User
   * Able to edit and save user bio
   * Able to recover by using email address (optional)
   * Show user activity in user profile
 * Welcome screen
   * Dynamically form-validate welcomeActivity as credentials are being entered.
 * Server
   * Use daemon instead of using screen to run the server.